-The updated study usefully considers the capacity for future growth of the town over a period of 20 - 25 years.
-This differs from the previous target of achieving 50% growth in housing stock which underpinned the initial 2008 study, therefore the findings and recommendations arising from the updated study differ significantly from the conclusions reached in 2008, reflect the ongoing growing pressure on the town and seeks to understand the opportunity for the future growth potential of the settlement.
+The updated study usefully considered the capacity for future growth of the town over a period of 20 - 25 years.
+This differs from the previous target of achieving 50% growth in housing stock which underpinned the initial 2008 study, therefore the findings and recommendations arising from the updated study differed significantly from the conclusions reached in 2008, reflected the ongoing growing pressure on the town and sought to understand the opportunity for the future growth potential of the settlement.

-The key issues emanating from the updated Westhill Capacity Study should therefore be considered by policy makers through the emerging Aberdeenshire and Aberdeen City Local Development Plans and the forthcoming review of the Strategic Development Plan.
+The key issues emanating from the updated Westhill Capacity Study should therefore again be considered by policy makers through the emerging Aberdeenshire and Aberdeen City Local Development Plans and the review of the Strategic Development Plan.
 This document should therefore be read with the separate submissions made to the Proposed Aberdeen and Aberdeenshire Local Development Plans prepared by Emac Planning LLP on behalf of Stewart Milne Homes.

-Significantly the capacity study has been informed by and benefits from the latest statistical and planning data, a workshop comprising AMEC E&I staff and Aberdeenshire Council officers from the Transportation and Economic Development Departments and regular correspondence between members of the Project Delivery client group.
-Its conclusions therefore carry significant weight.
+Significantly the capacity study was informed by and benefited from up-to-date statistical and planning data, a workshop comprising AMEC E&I staff and Aberdeenshire Council officers from the Transportation and Economic Development Departments and regular correspondence between members of the Project Delivery client group.
+Its conclusions therefore carried and continue to carry significant weight.

 Positively, the study is underpinned by the assumption that development pressures recently experienced in Westhill will continue, at least in the short to medium term.
-It is also assumed that the Aberdeen Western Periphery Route (AWPR), which at its nearest point is situated only 1km east of Westhill will be fully operational within the 20-25 year time frame of the capacity study.
-The AWPR is currently under construction and has a three-year build programme.
+It was also assumed that the Aberdeen Western Periphery Route (AWPR), which at its nearest point is situated only 1km east of Westhill will be fully operational within the 20-25 year time frame of the capacity study.
+The AWPR is currently under construction and nearing completion.
 A further assumption is that the vast majority of potential development in Westhill over the next 25 years will be funded by the private sector, although limited public sector funding may become available for infrastructure interventions.

-The study has clearly focused on opportunities to provide extensive employment land in order to sustain Westhill as a centre of excellence in subsea engineering, in addition to providing opportunities to diversify the local economy.
-Significant provision of employment land in Westhill will clearly have a positive impact on sustainability objectives and this of course should be achieved alongside suitable allocations for housing and other uses.
+The study clearly focused on opportunities to provide extensive employment land in order to sustain Westhill as a centre of excellence in subsea engineering, in addition to providing opportunities to diversify the local economy.
+Significant provision of employment land in Westhill will clearly have a positive impact on sustainability objectives and this of course should be achieved alongside suitable allocations for housing and other appropriate uses.